xta0/xta0.me/_posts/2022-03-22-OnDevice-ML-Quantization-1.md

 ## Linear Quantization

-**Linear Quantization** uses a linear mapping to map a higher precision range(e.g. float32) to a lower precision range(e.g. int8) using <mark>a fixed scaling factor and zero point</mark>.
+**Linear Quantization** uses a linear mapping to map a higher precision range(e.g. float32) to a lower precision range(e.g. int8) with <mark>a fixed scaling factor and zero point</mark>.
 This ensures that floating-point numbers are effectively represented in a lower precision format with minimal information loss.

 <div style="display: block; width: 50%;">
 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2022/03/quant-3.png">